What Is a YAG Laser Capsulotomy?

 All laser procedures carry some risks.
 Our skilled Palm Beach eye specialists have extensive experience performing the YAG laser capsulotomy, and complications are extremely rare.
 Our team will discuss the risks and benefits of surgery with you prior to your procedure so that you can make an informed decision about what is best for you and your quality of life.

 Our surgeons performing your YAG capsulotomy in Lake Worth, FL, will work to ensure your maximum comfort during the procedure.
 Most patients report little to no pain when undergoing the YAG laser capsulotomy, but should you experience any discomfort, please let our team know.

 Clearer Vision After Cataract Surgery

-Located near Lake Worth, FL and Delray Beach, FL, our eye care team at Palm Beach Eye Center proudly provides revolutionary eye care services to reduce uncomfortable symptoms caused by posterior capsule opacification (PCO) and enhance your overall vision.
+Located in Lake Worth, FL and Delray Beach, FL, our eye care team at Palm Beach Eye Center proudly provides revolutionary eye care services to reduce uncomfortable symptoms caused by posterior capsule opacification (PCO) and enhance your overall vision.
 Our South Florida ophthalmologists commonly complete YAG laser capsulotomies to break apart protein deposits behind the lens.
 Please schedule an appointment with one of our expert ophthalmologists, and receive information about the insurances we take or learn about our convenient payment plans.